 - Do not clear up anything from the area of the incident.

 Don’t worry if you have already done some of these things.
 It’s possible that there is still forensic evidence to collect.
+You can go and get the evidence collected and the SARC will store this for you for 2 years so you have time to decide whether or not you want to report.
 It is also possible to report without this being collected if you do not feel able to go to the SARC.

 Want to talk?